10/30/18 – Prayers for Squirrel Hill

 I mentioned Frick and Schenley Parks above, both tracts of land were founded by donations from the wealthy landowners and added to by other donations and purchases.
 Here’s a blog about hiking in Frick.
 Schenley Park has the honor of being the site for summer’s Vintage Grand Prix—both a car show on the largest scale and a street race.
 The park’s winding roads are closed and the vintage cars go speeding along with great pizzaz and enthusiasm.
 It’s fantastic fun and proceeds benefit two local charities.

 If you know Pittsburgh at all, one of the best parts of living in Squirrel Hill—for a person with family east of the city—is not having to drive through the infamous, notorious, wretchedly clogged-for-no-reason, Squirrel Hill Tunnel on the parkway.
-In many years of living here, I’ve never deduced why people slow to a crawl going through this tunnel!
-It’s a total mystery to everyone.
+I’ve never deduced why people slow to a crawl going through this tunnel!
+It’s a total mystery.

 Who does it first?
 There are no lights on either end of it and the highway is as good as any in Pittsburgh.
 If you’re reading this and you’re that decelerating person?
 STOP IT.
-No, speed up—yes, that’s what I really mean.
+No, speed up.
 Get your butt in gear and keep going.
 It’s exhausting to take forty-five minutes to get through a small wedge of mountain.

 Murray Avenue in Squirrel Hill is home to the original Mineo’s Pizza—we’ve got a sister shop in our area.
 Cash only, folks, so make sure you come prepared.
 It’s classic red-sauce pizza and every so often we have to indulge in delivery.